pm-pl/Waypoint/README.md

 moment.
 However, both these values are configurable from [config.yml](resources/config.yml).

 ## Usage
+Quick start: use `/wp sethere mywaypoint` to set a waypoint at your position.

 A waypoint comprises of 5 properties—a name, a title, X, Y, Z position values.
 A name is a unique identifier, so you are restricted to the usage of alpha-numeric characters and underscores.
 But you can use fancier characters including color codes (`§` and `&`) in the title.
 Title is displayed in the hologram.
 X Y Z are the coordinates to your waypoint.
 You